aws-samples/generative-ai-cdk-constructs-samples/samples/text-to-sql/README.md

 - Click on ```Insight to Data``` on left panel.
 - Ask sample question "How many makers are there?"

-## Config files
-- Update workflow_config.json file  of the aws-text-to-sql construct with this sample app config files

 ## Clean up